jonreading81/janos-varga-the-voice/source/_posts/coconut.md

 # This is a test 3

-Changing image from coconut to EllegyForJane and the audio to OneMinute.mp3
+Changing image from mike to EllegyForJane and the audio to OneMinute.mp3

 {% aplayer "Coconuts" "Janos Varga" "https://s3-us-west-1.amazonaws.com/janos-the-voice-audio/OneMinute.mp3" "/images/EllegyForJane.jpeg" %}